The Micro Sprite is a superb 2-wheel kick scooter for adventurous tweens, teens – and even adults!

 Scooter: “Little” Batten is eight.
-Using the Sprite since she was six, she loves to ride for long distances, but sticks to casual sidewalk jaunts.
+Using the Sprite since she was six, she loves to ride for long distances while sticking to casual sidewalk jaunts.

-Environment: The Battens live in a rural village.
-Riding surfaces are mainly sidewalks.
+Environment: The Battens live in a rural village where riding surfaces are mainly sidewalks.

 Philosophy: Love the outdoors and dogs.
 “Why walk when you can scoot – and that includes dog walking!”

-“It’s solid and sturdy enough for me… actually I like to ride it too!” – Mama Batten
+“It’s solid and sturdy enough for me.
+Actually I like riding it too!” – Mama Batten

 Scooter weight: A lightweight 5.5 lbs (compared to 4.3 lbs of the Micro Mini).
-This is easily comfortable for children 8 (even 7) and over.
+This is easily suitable for children 8 (even 7) and over.

-Though if you are one of the parents who like to start their kid early (“ah, they’ll grow into it…”), bear in mind that Mama Batten said her little one found it too heavy until she was about 8-years.
+If you’re a parent who likes to start their kid early (“ah, they’ll grow into it…”), bear in mind that Mama Batten said her little one found it too heavy until she was about 8.